JiaxinWang123/StoManager1/README.md

-The weights can be downloaded through the link: https://drive.google.com/file/d/1-6XFtIso7OH5RHLqWlOpKoq-IhdYKWqx/view?usp=share_link
+The weights for YOLOv3 model can be downloaded through the link: https://drive.google.com/file/d/1-6XFtIso7OH5RHLqWlOpKoq-IhdYKWqx/view?usp=share_link

-The weights for YOLOv8 can be downloaded through the link: https://drive.google.com/file/d/1zKTrbJmZuXKjVr64LX5P_vdNL3AqhX5i/view?usp=share_link
+The weights for YOLOv8 model can be downloaded through the link: https://drive.google.com/file/d/1zKTrbJmZuXKjVr64LX5P_vdNL3AqhX5i/view?usp=share_link

 A stand-alone Windows based executable application can be downloaded through from Zenodo: https://doi.org/10.5281/zenodo.7686022;  and Figshare at https://doi.org/10.6084/m9.figshare.22205020